simuxakadiscgolfgod/Space-Weather/README.md

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Mar 09-Mar 11 2025
+Radio Blackout Forecast for Mar 10-Mar 12 2025

-              Mar 09        Mar 10        Mar 11
+              Mar 10        Mar 11        Mar 12
 R1-R2           30%           30%           30%
 R3 or greater    5%            5%            5%

-Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts over 09-11 Mar.
+Rationale: A chance for R1-R2 (Minor-Moderate) radio blackouts will persist through 12 Mar mainly due to the flare potential of Region 4012.

 ```